nathaneltitane/pixtrm/README.md

 ### Welcome to PixTrm

-Display images in terminal using base64-encoded inline image display protocol!

-This script enables displaying images directly in the terminal using a base64-encoded inline image display protocol.
+PixTrm is a Bash terminal utility that lets you display images directly in your terminal, using a base64-encoded inline image protocol

-It provides various options for resizing, stretching, and parsing image files, whether local or remote.
+It provides various options for resizing, stretching, and parsing image files, whether local or remote:

 Users can adjust the dimensions of the displayed image and specify the input type, ensuring flexibility and ease of use.

 ### TL;DR

-PixTrm is a Bash terminal utility that lets you display images directly in your terminal, using a base64-encoded inline image protocol (compatible with terminals supporting iTerm2 or Kitty-style OSC 1337 sequences).

 The script automatically installs and manages what it needs: